 How we manage your homeowners or condominium association in Fairlington

 We require that the renter abide by all community and association covenants.
-To help us in this duty, we ask that the property owner leave a copy of your association rules in a kitchen drawer for the tenant's reference.
+To guide us in this duty, we need you leave a copy of your association rules in a kitchen drawer for the renter's reference.

-If your property is in an association that requires parking passes or pool passes, etc., it is the renter's job to arrange for those passes.
-Most often the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
+If your property is in an association that requires parking passes or pool passes, etc., it is the renter's responsibility to arrange for those passes.
+Typically the tenant needs little more than a copy of the lease and a trip to or call to the association office to make the necessary arrangements.
 In some communities, you'll need to hand over the old passes before new passes can be issued.

 Landlord Reference

-- Before you rent out your rental property in Fairlington
+- Before you rent out your rental in Fairlington

 - Collections and evictions